Introduction

 The method takes a struqture Hamiltonian (in rotating frame) and computes the spectral functions for the function, where corresponds to the spin operator including the gyromagnetic factors gamma, , .

 The spectral function is evaluated via the resolvent representation detailed in chapter math.
-This is done via a brute force diagonalization of either the full Hamiltonian or each block associated with an quantum number in the conserved approach.
+This is done through brute-force diagonalization of either the full Hamiltonian or each block associated with an quantum number in the conserved approach.
 It returns a spin-resolved array of spectral functions as a numpy array where is the number of spins and the number of frequency points.

 Math